CUBRID/cubrid-manual/en/sql/tuning.rst

 When estimating costs, the optimizer considers two things:

     #.
-Cost of reading a page
+The cost of reading a page
     #.
-CPU cost of repetitive routines
+The CPU cost of repetitive routines

 The following example shows how the cost of a sequential scan is calculated.